itsmewyyy/Sentimental-analysis-of-Professor-Performance/README.md

 - Submit button pushes each SET to the database to use for analysis generation

 Admin Side
-- Selection of faculty > Professor pulls the information from the database.
+- Selection of faculty -> Professor, pulls the information from the database.
 - Adding or Removing feedback questions and numerical
 - CRUD operations for admin
 - English, Tagalog, and Taglish Sentimental Analysis.
 Storing to database.